xinbenlv-just-learning/cfs/readme.txt

 5 Php
 	This folder contains functional php files used by the website.

-6 www
+6 root
-	This folder contains files, which can be accessed by the user.
+	This folder contains webpage files, which can be accessed by the user.
-	It increase security,
-	because user can not access other files outside www folder in browser.